Types of Medicare Advantage Plans

 • Special Needs Plans (SNPs)

-Selecting a primary care physician within a Medicare Advantage plan entails:
+Selecting a primary care physician within a Medicare Advantage plan might entail:

 • Taking into account the type of plan you are enrolled in